 Softkey Name Range/ value Default value Description Activate with hidden button 1 MENU 1 - 3 3 Menu 3 is selected.
 Note : Use encoder to get access to menu 3.
-2 Not used.
+2 MEAN VALUE WT/BT WT In "Screen diagnostics" the mean values may be switched to BT values.
 3 ES MODE On/off Off Turn ES mode on/off.
 Yes (3 beeps) 4 SL BT MODE On/off On Enabling/Disabling individual BT samples, which are only executed, when the operating range is 25 m or lower.
 Can be used for trouble shooting and factory testing.
 Must be switched on at normal operation.
 Active when AUTO BT is off.
 5 AUTO BT On/off On Toggle automatic bottom track.
 If switched on, bottom track sampling rate is automatically reduced if the present water depth is greater than bottom track operating range.
 If AUTO BT is switched off, bottom track function will operate continuously, but still only give BT speed indications within the range for bottom track.
 Yes (2 beeps) 6 GPS->BT On/off Off This softkey allows the user to substitute longitudinal BT value with GPS data if bottom track is lost.
 The transversal value will be fixed to 0 knots.
 Yes (3 beeps)